SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLNetClientTest_tool/SLNetClientTest_tool_advanced_procedures/SLNetClientTest_inspecting_active_replication_buffers.md

 # Inspecting the active replication buffers

 To solve issues with replication buffering, it is possible to [inspect the active replication buffers](#inspecting-the-active-replication-buffers) with the SLNetClientTest tool, and also to [drop a specific buffer](#dropping-a-replication-buffer).
+After an upgrade to DataMiner 10.3.0 [CU16]/10.4.0 [CU4]/10.4.7, it may also be necessary to [flush the replication buffer](#managing-replication-buffer-files) to the DMA.

 ## Viewing all active replication buffers